Dissipation production in a closed two-level quantum system as a test of the obversibility of the dynamics: Conclusion

 \section{Conclusion}

-In quantum systems undergoing deterministic evolution, the ensemble that represents our uncertainty with regard to the initial state vector can be used to specify the likelihood of observing a particular trajectory and its reversed counterpart.
+In quantum systems undergoing deterministic evolution, the ensemble that represents our uncertainty with regard to the initial state vector can be used to specify the likelihood of following a particular trajectory and its reversed counterpart.
 This allows us to test for irreversibility of behaviour in the form of the failure of \textit{obversibility} (a property distinct from, but closely related to \emph{reversibility}), which we quantify with \emph{dissipation production}.
 This first study of dissipation production in a quantum system extends the use of the concepts beyond the classical realm previously considered \citep{Ford}.
 In particular, we are able to determine whether a system with a given pdf describing an initial ensemble will exhibit time-asymmetry in average behaviour under a particular process.

-We have studied a simple two-level system, and our principal aim has been to identify conditions under which dissipation production satisfies an Evans-Searles Fluctuation Theorem (ESFT), in which case it follows that it evolves on average into the past in the same way as into the future.
+We have studied a simple two-level system, which is nevertheless sufficient to demonstrate the use of dissipation production for situations in which entropy production is an inappropriate irreversibility measure.
+Our principal aim has been to identify conditions under which dissipation production satisfies an Evans-Searles Fluctuation Theorem (ESFT), in which case it follows that it evolves on average into the past in the same way as into the future.
 The mapping of states on the Bloch sphere after a given time interval under deterministic dynamics can be represented by a rotation about a certain axis, and the criterion for the validity of the ESFT is that this axis should lie in a plane of symmetry of the pdf describing the initial ensemble.
 It is also straightforward to demonstrate that the average dissipation production can never be negative, which makes it a measure of irreversibility.

 Obversibility is distinct from reversibility.
 The latter is upheld here owing to the deterministic unitary dynamics employed: the system is isolated.
-Reversibility is (essentially) the property that the effects of carrying out a process, given an ensemble of initial system configurations, can be undone, statistically, by inverting velocities, carrying out a reverse process, and then inverting velocities again.
+Reversibility is (essentially) the property that the effects of carrying out a process, given an ensemble of initial system configurations, can be undone by inverting velocities, carrying out a reverse process, and then inverting velocities again.
 Obversibility is the property that the effects of a process and a reverse process, preceded by an inversion of velocities in the latter case, but starting from a given ensemble, are statistically identical \citep{Ford}.